-Requisite = the academic preparation of all students required to be successful in a course.
-Requisites could take the form of a prerequisite or co-requisite.
+A requisite is the academic preparation required of all students to be successful in a course.
+Requisites can take the form of a prerequisite (completed prior to the start of the course) or co-requisite (taken concurrently with the course).

 Why enforce requisites?